 - Solution: Uninstall the current driver completely from your computer.
 You can do this through the Control Panel (Windows) or System Preferences (macOS).
 Reboot your computer.
 Reinstall the driver, following the manufacturer’s instructions carefully.
 Ensure you select the correct options during installation to enable all desired printer features.

-Driver Update Crashes or Freezes
+Updating The Driver Causes Crashes or Freezes

 - Problem: The driver update process crashes or freezes your computer.